Gerard Corsane is Dean for International Business Development & Student Recruitment in the Faculty of Humanities and Social Sciences.

 He is also a Senior Lecturer in Heritage, Museum & Gallery Studies in the International Centre for Cultural and Heritage Studies, School of Arts and Cultures.

 In addition, he is Academic Warden of Freemen's Hall, Castle Leazes Halls of Residence.

 In September 2002 he moved to the International Centre for Cultural and Heritage Studies.
-He appreciates the integrated approaches to heritage, museum and galleries research and teaching in the Centre, especially as they relate to 'new' museology, community museology and ecomuseums.
+He appreciates the interdisciplinary approaches to heritage, museum, galleries and tourism research and teaching in the Centre.

 Dean for International Business Development & Student Recruitment in the Faculty of Humanities and Social Sciences.

 Senior Lecturer in Heritage, Museum & Gallery Studies in the International Centre for Cultural and Heritage Studies, School of Arts and Cultures.

 Academic lead in the development of the new suite of Postgraduate e-learning distance programmes in Heritage Management & Tourism

 MA in Museum Studies

 (1999-2002) Lecturer, Department of Museum Studies, University of Leicester

 (1996-99) Robben Island Training Programme Co-ordinator, South Africa